A green sports park in a new city district

-The key figure in the design by ZJA in collaboration with Omgeving Landschapsarchitecten is a new building with organically curved features and a sloping green roof.
+The key figure in the design by the architectural studio ZJA in collaboration with Omgeving Landschapsarchitecten is a new building with organically curved features and a sloping green roof.
 The lay out of the area surrounding the building is a clear indicator of the idea behind SportPark Heizelplateau: its objective is to integrate the sporting facilities in an attractive and harmonious way into a public park where residents and visitors come to find coolness, relaxation and space among the trees, by the water and along the sporting fields.
 The buildings are built from steel, glass and green surfaces, they look light and their shapes echo the sloping green landscape of the park.

 The big multifunctional building houses not only the offices of the Belgian Olympic Committee but is also the home to the Royal Archers and the dressing rooms for players in the new stadium next door.
 There is also a large indoor sports court on the first floor and a Grand Café with outside terrace facing south.
 The building is located at a square where the undergound parking garage exits in a green zone, and has a panoramic view in all directions.
 The main public function is obviously the terrace of the Grand Café, looking out onto a wide lawn for resting and playing and a shallow pond, right in the centre of the park.

 On the east side, facing the green copper dome of the Planetarium, a separate entrance for the archers is located.
 The north side houses the dressing rooms, a ticket and fan shop and the offices and hospitality hall of the Belgian Olympic Committee, easily recognizable by the Olympic rings on the facade.